Estimation of a Probability with Guaranteed Normalized Mean Absolute Error: Abstract

 \section{Abstract}

-A closed-form expression and an upper bound are obtained for the mean absolute error of the unbiased estimator of a probability in inverse binomial sampling.
-The results given permit the estimation of an arbitrary probability with a prescribed level of the normalized mean absolute error.
+The estimation of a probability $p$ from repeated Bernoulli trials is considered in this letter.
+A sequential approach is followed, using a simple stopping rule.
+A closed-form expression and an upper bound are obtained for the mean absolute error of the unbiased estimator of $p$.
+The results given permit the estimation of an arbitrary probability with a prescribed level of normalized mean absolute error.